facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ```
 /// html | div
----
-markdown: raw
+/ markdown: raw
----

 Here is some content
 I'd like to preserve.
 ///
 ```

-It should be noted that the YAML config must be part of the header having no new lines within it.
-Python Markdown must be able to capture the start of the block and the config all at once.
+It should be noted that the YAML config requires that every line be prepended with `/`.
+The first line not containing this will be considered content.

-!!! warning "Content and Header Separation"
-    By default, Blocks currently requires that content be separated from the opening header by one new line, regardless of whether a YAML config is provided or not.
-This is because YAML fences are currently optional, and it is difficult to 100% be sure as to whether a block has a YAML config or not without this requirement.

 Lastly, it should be noted that all block meta-plugins support the `attributes` option and allow for specifying attributes that will be attached to the parent element.

 ```
 /// note | Some title
----
-attributes: {class: 'some-class some-other-class'}
+/ attributes: {class: 'some-class some-other-class'}
----

 Content
 ///